wcwhitejr99-home/my-dojo/online-devops-dojo/welcome/step3.md

 1. Select `repo` so that the token can read/write in your repository and `admin:repo_hook` so that it can update GitHub repository web hooks. **Make sure to select everything within those scopes.**
 1. Click Generate token.
 1. Click the clipboard icon to copy the token in your clipboard.
-1. **Make note of the personal access token**.
+2. **Copy this personal access token and paste it to a notepad**.
 This token will be used throughout the Unicorn Online DevOps Dojo.
 Note that it is OK if you lose it, as you can always generate a new one.

 ---